BrunoBmassa/EBAC-Registry/README.md

 1. Compile the code using a C compiler, for example:

-gcc cartorio_ebac.c -o cartorio_ebac
+gcc RegistrySystem.cpp -o ebac_registry

 2. Run the program

-./cartorio_ebac
+./ebac_registry

 ## Requirements